sap-tutorials/Tutorials/tutorials/odata-dd-3-northbreeze/odata-dd-3-northbreeze.md

 The service is provided by a CAP server, and the definition is in a publicly available repository, along with the definition of a container image.

+> This tutorial belongs to the OData Deep Dive mission, a re-write of the original.
+The re-write is a work in progess, please proceed with caution!
+More info can be found in the blog post [OData Deep Dive rewrite in the open](https://qmacro.org/blog/posts/2026/02/02/odata-deep-dive-rewrite-in-the-open/).

 You will need:

 - A Docker engine (in the form of Docker Desktop, Podman, or similar)

-> This tutorial is a work-in-progress; further updates need to include:
+> This tutorial is to receive further updates to include:
 >
 > - Making multi-arch images available
 > - Running as a dev container in VS Code and GitHub Codespaces